v1chi/ArquitecturaBack/README.md

 - POST `/auth/request-password-reset` → sends reset email
 - POST `/auth/reset-password` → set a new password with token
 - Use header: `Authorization: Bearer <access_token>`

+## Deployment Services

+### Railway (Recommended)
+1. Connect your GitHub repository to Railway
+2. Set environment variables in Railway dashboard
+3. Deploy automatically on push to main

+### Render (Alternative)
+1. Connect your GitHub repository to Render
+2. Set environment variables in Render dashboard
+3. Deploy automatically on push to main

 ## Reset Database (Docker)